John the Ripper in the cloud

 For hash and cipher types that we include OpenCL support for, we recommend current generation GPU instance type p3.2xlarge (or larger), which features NVIDIA Tesla V100 GPU(s).
 For hash and cipher types that we only support on CPU and in special cases where CPUs are more efficient, we recommend current generation Compute Optimized instance types c5.24xlarge (Intel Xeon, AVX-512) or c5a.24xlarge (AMD EPYC, AVX2).
 If in doubt, give several of these a try at your specific task.

 A spot instance might be interrupted if the market price exceeds your bid.
 One way not to lose your work-in-progress if a spot instance gets interrupted is to uncheck the "Delete on Termination" box on "Step 4: Add Storage".
-You can then effectively recover your instance by creating a snapshot from the terminated instance's volume and creating and launching an AMI from the snapshot.
+You can then effectively recover your instance by creating a snapshot from the terminated instance's volume, creating an AMI from the snapshot, and launching an instance from the AMI.
 Another way is to check the "Persistent request" box on "Step 3: Configure Instance Details" and specify "Stop" for the "Interruption behavior".
 Either way, you'll need to run the "john --restore" command to continue from where the work was interrupted.

 If you're new to AWS, you'll likely find that you need to request a service quota increase before you're able to launch the large instances that we recommend, and to launch them as spot instances.

-We don't charge for usage of the Bundle on the t*.nano and t*.micro instances that are eligible for AWS free tier, which provides free usage of some AWS services for the first year for new AWS users.
-Of course, those are unsuitable for serious usage of the Bundle (especially as they're so-called "burstable" instances, with their long-term vCPU utilization limited to just 5% or 10% of one vCPU), but you can use them for getting acquainted with the Bundle at no or little cost, and they just might succeed in recovering the weakest passwords despite of being extremely limited performance-wise.
+We don't charge for usage of the Bundle on nano and micro sized instances.
+Out of those, t2.micro is eligible for AWS free tier, which provides free usage of some AWS services for the first year for new AWS users.
+Outside of the free tier, t3.micro is better.
+Of course, such instances are unsuitable for serious usage of the Bundle (especially as they're so-called "burstable" instances, with long-term vCPU utilization limited e.g. to just 10% of one vCPU on t2.micro), but you can use them for getting acquainted with the Bundle at no or little cost, and they just might succeed in recovering the weakest passwords despite of being extremely limited performance-wise.
+Once your service quota permits, we recommend at least c5.large (which isn't "burstable", allowing sustained 100% vCPU utilization).

 For free community support on (semi-)advanced questions or issues (if you know half the answer), please join the public john-users mailing list and post in there.
 For general customer support, please e-mail us at <john-cloud-support at openwall.com>.